 RESIDUAL MARKET – Consists of insurance consumers unable to obtain coverage in the voluntary market.

-RISK – uncertainty of a financial loss; term used to designate an insured or a peril insured against.
+RISK – The uncertainty of a financial loss; a term used to designate an insured or a peril insured against.

-RBC RATIO – measurement of the amount of capital (assets minus liabilities) an insurance company has as a basis of support for the degree of risk associated with it s company operations and investments.
-This ratio identifies the companies that are inadequately capitalized by dividing the company’s by the minimum amount of capital that the regulatory authorities feel is necessary to support the insurance operations.
+RBC RATIO – Measurement of the amount of capital (assets minus liabilities) an insurance company has as a basis of support for the degree of risk associated with its company operations and investments.
+This ratio identifies the companies that are inadequately capitalized by dividing them by the minimum amount of capital that the regulatory authorities feel is necessary to support the insurance operations.

 SAFFIR SIMPSON SCALE – A 1-5 rating based on a hurricane’s present intensity.
 This is used to give an estimate of the potential property damage and flooding expected along the coast from a hurricane landfall.
 Wind speed is the determining factor in the scale.